POSITION TITLE: RAY Clean Energy Diversity Fellow / Fellow, Level 1

 TERM / LENGTH OF ASSIGNMENT

 The Fellowship is compensated and sponsored by ACEEE, who offers a competitive benefits package as well as training and professional development opportunities.
-Salary is $45,000-$48,000.
+Salary is commensurate with qualifications and experience.
+Salary range is $45,000-$48,000.

 HOW TO APPLY/APPLICATION